 Being able to hit the golf ball long distances can be a great confidence booster and impress your fellow golfers.
 But if the ball doesn’t travel in the direction you intended it to go, it isn’t of much use.
 If you’re able to cover more distance but not with accuracy while using a driver with a regular flex, consider switching to a stiff shaft.

 If you’ve gotten hold of the right club, you won’t have to swing faster.
-As a stiff shaft would provide the golfer with a bit more control with the swing.
+A stiff shaft would provide the golfer with a bit more control over the swing.

 The shaft material can also make a difference.
 The shafts that are made using graphite are light in weight which means that they swing faster.
 On the contrary, a steel shaft would be heavier and as a result, would have a slower swing.